 The law provides for the right to a fair and public trial, and an independent judiciary generally enforced this right.
 The court system, however, did not often provide fair trials and reflected the actions of the corrupt judges who sometimes worked in concert with police.
-It was not unheard of for cases to be delayed without explanation, or for fines to be directly taken out of defendants' bank accounts without their knowledge.
+Cases were sometimes delayed without explanation, and occasionally fines were directly taken out of defendants' bank accounts without their knowledge.